EBAX1/DATA533_Lab2/README.md

 - Example: G.addEdge(0,2) adds edge from vertex 0 to vertex 2

 addVertex
--Input: None
+- Input: None
 - Adds a vertex n to a graph of size n
--Example: G.addVertex().
+- Example: G.addVertex().
 If G has 4 vertices [0,1,2,3] will add vertex labelled 4

 rmEdge
 - Input: integers i,j
 - Removes the edge between vetex i and vertex j
--Example: G.rmEdge(0,1) removes edge between vertex 0 and vertex 1
+- Example: G.rmEdge(0,1) removes edge between vertex 0 and vertex 1

 printGraph
 - Input: None